 So, although the end result is the same it appears to be more about tradition and bragging rights going back to the 11th century England.
 And, as far as I can tell that while Scottish and Irish may certainly have their own variations and traditions they each were greatly influenced by the English and thereby commonly use one of these methods as well.

-It has been reported that the British royals including Queen Elizabeth II follows the Cornish method, jam first then cream, and for goodness sake no pinkies up.
+It has been reported that the British royals including the former Queen Elizabeth II follows the Cornish method, jam first then cream, and for goodness sake no pinkies up.